Saturday, November 12, 2011

 1966: The self-titled debut album The Monkees reached #1.

-1973: Jim Croce released the single "Time in a Bottle".
+1973: ABC Records released the posthumous single "Time In A Bottle".

 1977: Blondie and XTC played at Friars in Aylesbury, England.